Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Continual Learning for Explainability

 \subsection{Case-Based Reasoning (CBR)}

-For agents that rely on handcrafted domain knowledge for defining the explanation components (e.g., expectations, discrepancy definitions, knowledge of how to resolve the discrepancy, operator feedbacks), the common challenge is that substantial domain engineering is done on the system which needs to be updated each time the robot changes to a new environment.
-To minimize the prerequisite domain engineering for generating explanations, CBR is used in many XGDAI approaches to acquire domain knowledge at run-time.
-CBR applies a learning and adaptation strategy to help explanation generation by storing, recalling and adapting knowledge information or experiences (or cases) stored in a case-library or memory \cite{urdiales2006purely}.
+For agents that rely on handcrafted domain knowledge for defining the explanation components (e.g., expectations, discrepancy in definitions, knowledge of how to resolve the discrepancy, operator feedback), the common challenge is that substantial domain engineering is done on the system which needs to be updated each time the robot changes to a new environment.
+CBR is used in many XGDAI approaches to acquire domain knowledge at run-time to minimize the prerequisite domain engineering for generating explanations.
+CBR applies a learning and adaptation strategy to help explanation generation by storing, recalling, and adapting knowledge information or experiences (or cases) stored in a case-library or memory \cite{urdiales2006purely}.

 In the CBR framework, agent learning to expand its knowledge is executed by evaluating and integrating new experiences into the case-library and/or re-indexing and reusing previous experiences \cite{kolodner2014case}.
 CBR has two primary learning methods: observational learning (supervised) and learning through personal experience \cite{urdiales2006purely}.
-Observational learning is performed by filling the case-library with observations from expert demonstrations or from actual data \cite{van1998learning}.
+Observational learning is performed by filling the case-library with observations from expert demonstrations or actual data \cite{van1998learning}.
 Learning from one's personal experience \cite{kohonen1990self} happens after a reasoning process that evaluates a potential solution to a challenge.
 If the solution succeeds, it is saved and applied for future references \cite{urdiales2006purely}.